mohammadimtiazz/checkPowerOfTwo/README.md

 # checkPowerOfTwo
-This script check whether the given number is power of 2 or not
+This script check whether the given 32 bit integer is power of 2 or not